maddenpj/NoSQL/README.md

 # NoSQL Database

-In a world full of imiators, choose what's canonical.
+In a world full of imitators, be genuine.

 The true NoSQL database.